multitudes/Airlock/README.md

 The concept of the app is simple.

 We are inviting you to close your eyes and observe your breath for two minutes, the bare minimum of a unit of time.
-But did you ever realise how long are two minutes when you close your eyes?
+But did you ever realise how long are two minutes when you try to focus on your breath?
+In the app two more settings are available by long pressing on the title.
+You can select 20 min or one hour.
+At the end of the meditation time there will be a soft bell sound or a vibration (on iPhone only).

+There are different animations in the app.
+The buttons, the ring slowly closing when the timer progresses and some clouds floating around when the meditation is in progress, in case you were peeking.

+There is a full fledged settings page and there will be the possibility to log the times of the meditation, currently in the works.

 <br>
 <p align="center">